 The TRIP Canada Program was created to provide a hand-up to the poor, displaced, and disadvantaged in Tangalle, Sri Lanka after the 2004 tsunami devastated the south coast of the island.
 Made possible by Canadian donors and volunteers, TRIP Canada builds homes and funds education programs – which in turn transform communities and futures.
 Our volunteers experience the rewards of international volunteering through annual trips to build homes for families living in poverty.
-Listening to and partnering with local leaders for the past 16 years, TRIP Canada has become a changemaker in the community.
+Listening to and partnering with local leaders since 2005, TRIP Canada has become a changemaker in the community.

 HELPING AN INTERNATIONAL COMMUNITY THRIVE

 Since 2005, TRIP Canada’s strong base of loyal donors and volunteers have accomplished a great deal, making a significant difference in hundreds of lives through building, education programs, and hands on volunteering.

 TRIP Canada’s first project was a village for families who lost everything in the devastating tsunami on Boxing Day 2004.
 It included 24 homes, a community centre and a place for prayer.
 After three trips leading volunteers to build the village, TRIP Canada’s founders had learned a great deal about the local community and gained a deeper understanding of the people and their needs.

 At the beginning of each year, building projects are selected based on total donations generated and local need as defined by field officers and leaders who live in the community.
 Then each year, TRIP Canada’s volunteer team heads to Sri Lanka for two weeks to complete the projects.
 Volunteer trips have been temporarily suspended since the global pandemic and will resume when it is safe to travel again.

 Over the years, volunteers and employed local labourers have been responsible for: